Aastha1916/Image_Processing_Project/README.md

 # Image Processing and Manipulations

-This project is for basic image manipulation and processing using the core scientific module NumPy.
+This project emerged from the Data Science Training Python Module, serving as an introductory exploration of image processing.
+Leveraging the powerful NumPy module in Python, it offers a hands-on experience in performing essential image manipulations.

 ## Features